fkunnen/Optionals/README.md

 - orElseGet
 - Optionals are important assets in Streaming APIs
 - Dodgy example with Java 8 Optionals that is tackled in Java 9+

+## Things not covered
+- How to use optionals and how not to use optionals
+- Best practices vs pitfalls
+- Ideas?